zml/docs/README.md

 ./02-BUILD.sh serve
 ```

-Now, you can edit all `.smd` files, as well as `.shtml` layouts, assets in WORKSPACE.
+Now, you can edit all `.smd` files, as well as `.shtml` layouts, assets in `./WORKSPACE`, while live-viewing on `https://localhost:1990`.

 ### ^^^ YOU EDIT IN ./WORKSPACE !!!